digitalinaja/familyfinance/README.md

-# Nuxt Minimal Starter
+# Family Finance App

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Family Finance Demo App](https://family-finance.eksplore.id) to learn more

 ## Setup